A Comprehensive Guide to Fintech App Development

 • Don’t overcomplicate things.
 Even if you’re creating a complex banking app with advanced functionality, it should be easy to use without a learning curve.

 • The download speed should be fast.
-Anything that loads slower than 2 seconds doesn’t stand a chance of succeeding in the highly competitive world.
+Anything that loads slower than 2 minutes doesn’t stand a chance of succeeding in the highly competitive world.

 • Accessing bank accounts and transferring money shouldn’t take a long time.
 The simpler and more intuitive the process, the better.